aplai168/database-structures/README.md

 ## Extra credit

 -  **Use the [Chrome profiling tools] to compare the performance of each instantiation pattern.**
     -  Create a new HTML page with your data structures and an additional profiling script.
-It should instantiate and use a large number of stacks and queues.
+It should instantiate and use a large number of stacks and queues
-    -  Reload the page with the CPU profiler running to investigate the runtime of your functions.
+    -  Reload the page with the CPU profiler running to investigate the runtime of your functions
-    -  Take a heap snapshot to investigate object allocations and memory use.
+    -  Take a heap snapshot to investigate object allocations and memory use
-    -  Optionally, reload the page with the heap profiler running to investigate garbage collection behavior.
+    -  Optionally, reload the page with the heap profiler running to investigate garbage collection behavior
     -  Do this for each of the instantiation styles, record, and compare the results.
-Write a brief analysis.
+Write a brief analysis

 # Sprint Two: Data Structures
 ---